each/draft-aname/draft-fanf-dnsop-aname.md

   * Delete the sibling address RRset and replace it with the modified RRset.

-At this point the substituted RRset is not signed; a primary server will proceed to sign the sibstituted RRset, whereas resolvers can only use the substituted RRset when an unsigned answer is appropriate.
+At this point the substituted RRset is not signed; a primary master will proceed to sign the sibstituted RRset, whereas resolvers can only use the substituted RRset when an unsigned answer is appropriate.
 This is explained in more detail in the following sections.

-ANAME processing by primary servers {#primary}
+ANAME processing by primary masters {#primary}
 ===================================

+Each ANAME record is SPONG

 ANAME processing by resolvers {#resolver}